Mailonight/Humaira-Asg1/README.md

 Allows users to achieve an interactive communication with the company.
 By clicking on the button, users will be directed to whatsapp web and hence they can begin chat with the company.
 This is an important feature especially for those that are willing to contact the company immediately to clear their doubts as soon as possible.

+feature two- interactive buttons

+feature three - enquiry form

+feature four - choose dae & time for pickup and dropoff this feature is located when u click on the first product on the 'View page'.
+Steps to view this feature:
+Go to 'View page'
+Click on view on the first product of the page
+It would direct you to the page where you get a description of the product.
+Additionally, you can choose date and time of your pick up and dropoff.

 Features left to implement:
 -A video of customers reviewing their experiencing working with the company